calliope-project/calliope/docs/creating/data_sources.md

 As of Calliope v0.7.0, this tabular data can be of _any_ kind.
 Prior to this, loading from file was limited to timeseries data.

-The full syntax from loading tabular data can be found in the associated [schema][data_sources_schema].
+The full syntax from loading tabular data can be found in the associated [schema][data-source-schema].
 In brief it is:

 * **source**: path to file or reference name for an in-memory object.